aditya43/serverless-aws/README.md

 ----------------------------------------

 ### Theory
+- `Tags` are useful for organising and tracking our billing.
 - `Serverless Computing` is a cloud computing execution model in which the cloud provider dynamically manages the allocation of infrastructure resources.
 So we don't have to worry about managing the servers or any of the infrastructure.
 - `AWS Lambda` is an `Event Driven` serverless computing platform or a `Compute Service` provided by AWS.
 - The code that we run on `AWS Lambda` is called a `Lambda Function`.